novaugust/code-wyoming-wiki/Week-8.md

 * install ghost for development
 * ghost > wp

+## Super Advanced JS
 ### AJAX
 * submitting forms w/o page reload
 * getting new content and adding it to the page

 ### AngularJS
+* Seriously?
+Are we really going to do this?
+Guys????